soasme/shire/docs/content/2019/11-25-refactor-terraform-module.md

 ## Side Notes

 Just as refactoring code in any programming language, it's a good habit not to introduce new code.
-By doing this, we can assure after the change, most things remains the same.
+By doing this, we can assure the functions remains the same after the change.